 - studies using additional ionising radiation (X-rays and CT scans for example) to routine clinical care

-What is outside the scope of this consultation?
+What was outside the scope of this consultation?

-Through this consultation we are not proposing changes to other research reviews such as governance and legal assessment or reviews by other bodies or changes to the application portal, IRAS.
-Nor are we asking about changes which are being considered later in Think Ethics, such as how Research Ethics Committees make decisions and who makes up their membership.
+Through this consultation we were not proposing changes to other research reviews such as governance and legal assessment or reviews by other bodies or changes to the application portal, IRAS.
+Nor are we asking about changes which are being considered later in Think Ethics or other national work, such as how Research Ethics Committees make decisions and who makes up their membership.